 One of the main concerns with this problem is that the moisture detected error can create a bit of a catch 22 situation.

 If you get the moisture error, one of the best ways to fix it is by clearing your charging port of any moisture.

-However, in some cases your phone won’t charge at all – but, you really need to charge for the error to go away.
+However, in some cases you may find that your phone won’t charge at all, but you really need to charge for the error to go away.

 This will disable the moisture detection sensor on your device and hopefully allow it to connect to your charging cable.

-Alternatively, if you have a wireless charger then you can wirelessly charge your phone instead of connecting it via a USB cable.
+Alternatively, if you have a wireless charger, then you can wirelessly charge your phone instead of connecting it via a USB cable.

 2. Clear cache data of the USB Settings service